kanishka-commits/JavaScript/Basics.md

 - You can reference variables/functions before they are declared, but:
   - `var` gives `undefined`
   - `let`/`const` give `ReferenceError`

+Function declarations (function sayHello) are hoisted with their body.\
+Variables declared with var are hoisted as undefined (without assignment).\

   - ---
 ## 🗃️  JavaScript Data Types